Cryptomania v.s. Minicrypt in a Quantum World: Introduction

 Boundaries between classical cryptographic primitives have already been studied extensively.
 In the seminal work by Impagliazzo and Rudich~\cite{impagliazzo1989limits}, they proposed the methodology of black-box separation.
 They showed that one-way functions are insufficient to build public key encryption (PKE) schemes in a black-box manner.
 In the famous work by Impagliazzo~\cite{impagliazzoPersonalViewAveragecase1995}, he characterized five possibilities on the hardness of NP problems and their complexity consequences.
 Among them, he used the word `Minicrypt' to refer to a world where one-way functions exist, and the word `Cryptomania' for a world with public key cryptography primitives.
 Thus, the separation result by Impagliazzo and Rudich can be viewed as a separation between Minicrypt and Cryptomania.

 It turns out that the landscape of quantum cryptography varies depending on the definition of Minicrypt.
 For example, it is known that with quantum communication, many primitives in classical Cryptomania can be built from one-way functions, including key agreement~\cite{bennett2014quantum}, oblivious transfer~\cite{grilo2021oblivious,bartusek2021round}, public key encryption (with quantum public keys)~\cite{coladangelo2023quantum,MW24,KMNY24,barootiPublicKeyEncryptionQuantum2023}.
 On the other hand, none of these constructions are known in the quantum computation classical communication (QCCC) setting.
-Given that quantum communication has various drawbacks, including the difficulties of authenticating, broadcasting, reusability, and potentially adding interactions; therefore, we will mainly focus on the following question:
+Quantum communication has various drawbacks in practice, including the difficulties of authenticating, broadcasting, reusability, and potentially adding interactions.
+In this work, we focus on the fundamental question regarding Minicrypt and Cryptomania in a quantum world \cite{hosoyamada2024finding}:

 \paragraph{Previous works.}